jbiason/FoamParser/format.md

         }\
     }

-### 4.2.10 Including ﬁles
+### 4.2.10 Including files

-There is additional ﬁle syntax that provides further ﬂexibility for setting up of OpenFOAM case ﬁles, namely directives.
-Directives are commands that can be contained within case ﬁles that begin with the hash (#) symbol.
-The ﬁrst set of directive commands are those for reading a data ﬁle from within another data ﬁle.
-For example, let us say a user wishes to set an initial value of pressure once to be used as the internal ﬁeld and initial value at a boundary.
-We could create a ﬁle, e.g. named initialConditions, which contains the following entries:
+There is additional file syntax that provides further ﬂexibility for setting up of OpenFOAM case files, namely directives.
+Directives are commands that can be contained within case files that begin with the hash (#) symbol.
+The first set of directive commands are those for reading a data file from within another data file.
+For example, let us say a user wishes to set an initial value of pressure once to be used as the internal field and initial value at a boundary.
+We could create a file, e.g. named initialConditions, which contains the following entries:

     pressure 1e+05;

-In order to use this pressure for both the internal and initial boundary ﬁelds, the user would simply include the initialConditions ﬁle using the #include directive, then use macro expansions for the pressure keyword, as follows.
+In order to use this pressure for both the internal and initial boundary fields, the user would simply include the initialConditions file using the #include directive, then use macro expansions for the pressure keyword, as follows.

     #include "initialConditions"\
     internalField uniform $pressure;\